Cars are responsible for around 12% of total EU emissions of carbon dioxide (CO2), the main greenhouse gas.

 The Regulation asks the Commission to maintain a clear emissions-reduction trajectory comparable to that achieved up to 2020 and to consider the competitiveness of the car industry and its dependent industries.

-A Public Consultation on the revision of the Regulation was opened on 20 July 2016 and will run until 28 October 2016.
+A Public Consultation on the revision of the Regulation ran between 20 July 2016 and 28 October 2016.

 Road transport is the second biggest source of greenhouse gas emissions in the EU, after power generation.
 It contributes about one-fifth of the EU's total emissions of carbon dioxide (CO2).